cherenkov-plenoscope/.github/profile/README.rst

 |MpiHeidelbergLogo| |EthZurichLogo|

-Explore cosmic gamma rays with energies as low as one giga electron Volt in large collecting areas as big as several thousand square metres.
+Explore cosmic gamma rays with energies as low as one giga electron Volt in collecting areas as large as several thousand square metres.

 ************
 Publications